HiImRook/accessible-pos-chain/README.md

-# Accessible PoS Chain — Main Branch
+# Accessible TPI Chain — Main Branch

-A lightweight proof-of-stake blockchain focused on accessibility, decentralization, and merit-based participation.
+A lightweight **TPI (Three-Party Integrity)** blockchain focused on accessibility, decentralization, and merit-based participation.
 Designed to run efficiently on modest hardware in developing regions while supporting advanced Layer 2 networks.

 ---

-> ⚠️ **Network Identity Notice — v0.6.7**
+> ⚠️ **Network Identity Notice — v0.7.0**
 >
-> Validator identity is carried in the direct peer handshake as a transitional bootstrap mechanism.
-Validator IDs are visible to directly connected peers. **Public or adversarial validator testnets are not recommended until v0.7.0 network identity hardening lands.** Forks should keep validator testnets private until then.
+> Validator identity is no longer carried in the peer handshake as of this release.
+Peer connections are identity-free at the transport layer.
+Bootstrap remains a private ceremony between trusted partners.
+TLS and validator IP hashing are planned for v0.7.1.
 See [NETWORKING.md](NETWORKING.md) for full details.
-Contact me directly for questions or guidance regarding this matter.

 ---

+## This is a TPI Chain

+Valid Blockchain uses **Three-Party Integrity (TPI)** — an original consensus mechanism, not a variant of Proof of Stake, Proof of Work, or Delegated PoS.

+**How TPI works:**
+- Exactly 3 validators are randomly selected from a pool of participants per block slot
+- Each computes a candidate block hash independently
+- The highest-merit validator among those in agreement produces the block
+- The other two verify — finality requires 2/3 agreement
+- Bad behavior loses standing, not tokens
+- No capital at stake and no computational race.
+Merit is gained through participation.

+TPI is not borrowed from anywhere.
+I happily spent the past several years developing this as a counter-reaction to unnecessarily heavy blockchain consensus and finality.

+---

 ## Core Features

 **Consensus:**
-- TPI (Three-Party Integrity) consensus with 3 validators per block
+- TPI (Three-Party Integrity) — original consensus mechanism
-- Merit-based validator selection
+- Merit-based validator selection — no capital required and no SPOs needed
 - Racer backup system for network resilience
 - 10-second block times with sub-second finality

 **Token Economics:**
-- 33 million VLid supply over 21 years
+- 33 million VLid supply emitted over 21 years
-- Proof-of-work minting (tokens mint when work is proven)
+- Tokens mint only when work is proven
 - Nonce-based replay protection
 - Low flat transaction fees